0Comments

 Healthy sleep cannot be taken for granted

-On average, people spend a third of the day sleeping or at least struggling to sleep.
-So, if you live to be 85, you will have spent around 28 years sleeping.
-However, sleep problems are increasingly burdening our “meritocracy”.
-Noise pollution, apartments that are too cold or too warm, and poor air quality can impair sleep quality.
-Due to stress and overload, necessary measures are often not implemented.
-As mentioned in previous articles, the temperature in your bedroom should be 18°C, something that has even become legal and medical consensus.
+As mentioned in previous articles, the temperature in your bedroom should be 18°C, something that has even become a legal and medical consensus.
 This applies to Switzerland and many European countries, where most people have a bed, blanket and pillow.
 Many well-insulated apartments tempt you to wear light or no nightwear, even in winter.
 The latter is generally unhealthy.

 Continue Reading